-Cynthia is a former journalist, producer-director and executive producer with the Canadian Broadcasting Corporation.
-More than a hundred episodes of her programs appeared on network television.
-She won national and international awards and acclaim for her work, including The Children’s Broadcast Institute Award , The Trailblazer Award and The Crystal Award for Outstanding Achievement in Film and Television.
+I’m a former journalist, producer-director, trainer and executive producer with the Canadian Broadcasting Corporation.
+More than a hundred episodes of my programs appeared on network television.
+Along the way, I won national and international awards, including The Children’s Broadcast Institute Award , The Trailblazer Award and The Crystal Award for Outstanding Achievement in Film and Television.

-In October 2016, the country of her birth, Jamaica, inducted Cynthia into the Order of Distinction, Commander Rank, in recognition of her work in Canadian and international journalism.
+In October 2016, the country of my birth, Jamaica, inducted me into the Order of Distinction, Commander Rank, in recognition of my work in international journalism.
+That honour brought me to tears.

 I write about home.
-In the blocks-and-mortar sense, yes.
+In the bricks-and-mortar sense, yes.
 But I also write about the villages, towns, cities and homelands we call “home” and our relationships with and in them.
-I’ve been doing so for decades, no matter what job I was in at the time.
+I’ve been writing ‘on the side’ for decades, no matter what job I had.

-A Good Home, now a bestseller, was written over many years.
+A Good Home, a bestseller for months, was written over many years.
 The story begins in a tiny, magical, pink farmhouse in the Jamaican countryside and ends in another farmhouse — this one, a sprawling, historic place near Toronto, Canada with many stories of its own.

 I’m thankful to the many readers who write to me – marvelous, moving letters about my books’ or blog’s impact on their lives.

-On this blog you’ll find posts that vary in topics from the serious to the ridiculous.
+On this blog, you’ll find posts that vary from the serious to the ridiculous.
 (Ridiculous, because life gets so challenging at times, a person has to find the humour in it.)
 This blog, and my blogging community, have been a cherished part of my life in recent years.
 You’re welcome to join us.